Forum on trading, automated trading systems and testing trading strategies

 Something Interesting in Financial Video April 2014

-Technical Analysis Indicator MACD part two
+Technical Analysis Indicator MACD part three

-Part two of the three part series on MACD
+The final wrap up in the three part series on MACD